alourei/NEXTSim/README.md

-NEXTsim
+NEXTSim
 ========

-NEXTsim is a [Geant4](https://geant4.web.cern.ch/geant4/)/[ROOT](https://root.cern.ch/)based software devoted to simulate and optimize the performance of the NEXT neutron detector
+NEXTSim is a [Geant4](https://geant4.web.cern.ch/geant4/)/[ROOT](https://root.cern.ch/) based software devoted to simulate and optimize the performance of the NEXT neutron detector

 Authors